Bifurcations in Interior Transmission Eigenvalues: Theory and Computation

 cf.~the proof of \cref{prop:disk:bifurc}.
 Since the indicator depends on the specific considered eigenpair trajectory, a different curve is shown for each trajectory.
 We see that non-real eigenvalues have an identically zero indicator, confirming \cref{lem:zeronorm}.
 On the other hand, the indicator is strictly negative for real eigenvalue curves, except at bifurcation points, in agreement with \cref{cor:bifurc}.
-Further, as shown in \cref{fig:disk:fit}, $I$ behaves as $\sim|p-p^\star|^{2/3}$ near bifurcation points, confirming the cubic bifurcation order through \cref{cor:bifurc_sufficient}.
+Further, as shown in the table in \cref{fig:disk:ind}, $\overline{I}$ (hence $I$) behaves approximately as $\sim-|\kappa_p-\kappa_{p^\star}|^{3-1}$ near bifurcation points, confirming the cubic bifurcation order through \cref{cor:bifurc_sufficient}.